Treg overview

 Scientific result

-S/F-iTreg cells acquired stable Treg-specific DNA hypomethylation, stably expressed Foxp3 following in vivo transfer, showed longer survival, which altogether enable effective suppression of antigen-specific immune responses.
+S/F-iTreg cells acquired stable Treg-specific DNA hypomethylation, stably expressed Foxp3 following in vivo transfer, showed more prolonged survival, and effectively suppressed antigen-specific immune responses.

 Target of interest